mquimi/Amazon_Vine_Analysis/README.md

 ### Summary:
  A positive bias that we can review for the Vine program is that 51% of the reviews were 5 Star versus the 39% reviews of non-vine 5 Star.

  In order to find out more information, we could run a statistical analysis for both non-vine and vine reviews.
-With this information, we would be able to make hypothesis based on the reviews.
+With this information, we would be able to make hypothesis based on the results.